Runda Kumpulan Kecil: Derailing of train in Narithiwat Province

 On 18 November 2012 a train travelling through the City of Reuso (in the Narithiwat Province) derailed as a result of a bomb planted under the track.
 After the train derailed, a group of assailants began to shoot into the train cars.
 There were three confirmed deaths and approximately 36 injuries.

 Muang Pattani department store explosions

 On 9 May 2017 a bomb exploded in a Big-C department store in the City of Muang Pattani.
 The explosion injured approximately 40 people.

 On 10 May 2017 a lorry filled with explosives detonated at the same Big-C department store.
 The explosion injured approximately 40 people, bringing the total from the two attacks to 80.

 Muang restaurant explosion

 On 25 August 2009 a car bomb exploded outside of a restaurant in downtown Muang.
 There were no reported fatalities, but there were approximately 43 injuries.
-Two supposed members of the RKK were arrested in connexion with the explosion.
+Two supposed members of the RKK were arrested in connection with the explosion.